 Within the sections of the guide below, we cover accident claims advice concerning a number of different types of accidents that could occur including road accidents, workplace accidents, medical negligence and more.
 We’ll offer guidance on finding a solicitor to take on your case, as well as going through important information on payment structures for making a claim as well as the accident claims time limit for a variety of different claims.
 If you have questions by the time you’ve finished reading this guide, our legal advisors would be delighted to talk to you.
 You can reach them on 0800 073 8801 or by filling in our online contact form.
-They could, as well as answering any queries you might have, connect you with our panel of accident claims solicitors so that you could have expert assistance when making your accident claim.
+They could, as well as answering any queries you might have, connect you with our panel of no win no fee accident claims solicitors so that you could have expert assistance when making your accident claim.

 Choose a section